rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

 A coffee machine that dispenses three drinks: espresso, latte, and cappuccino.

 <h2> Day 16: Coffee Machine in OOP </h2>
-#EDIT: A coffee machine that dispenses three drinks: espresso, latte, and cappuccino.
+Rebuilt the coffee machine using objected oriented programming.
+Angela provided all the classes and corrresponding documentation for building each object.